apache/incubator-streampark/streampark-registry/README.md

 ## How to use

-At present, we have implements three registry: Zookeeper(Default),Etcd,Mysql.
+At present, we have implements three registry: JDBC(Default, Support MySql and PostgreSQL),Zookeeper.
 If you want to use them, you should config it at resource/application.yaml.
 The configuration details can be viewed in the README of plugin under Module streampark-registry-plugins